mendix/docs/content/en/docs/howto/integration/publish-rest-service.md

 ## 1 Introduction

 Mendix allows you to publish REST web services natively from Studio Pro.
-This how-to explains how to publish a REST service in an example project, and it demonstrates the `GET` operation for a published REST service.
+This how-to explains how to publish a REST service in an example project and demonstrates the `GET` operation for a published REST service.

 This how-to teaches you how to do the following: